-Consumers can receive the financial knowledge they need through in-person sessions, phone, and Internet at their own convenience.
-As part of its credentials, the nonprofit maintains an active membership in the National Foundation for Credit Counseling (NFCC).
+Consumers can receive the financial knowledge they need through in-person sessions, phone, and internet at their own convenience.
+As part of its credentials, the non-profit organization maintains an active membership in the National Foundation for Credit Counseling (NFCC).

 Money Management International offers some of the lowest upfront fees in the industry.
 Most companies charge an upfront fee to set up the account and the consolidation program upwards of $49.

 Consumers can have increased confidence in Money Management International thanks to its memberships with the NFCC and the CC.
 These memberships with established organizations mean that Money Management International holds itself to industry-recognized standards focused on helping consumers improve their financial health.

-Money Management International failed to follow the requirements for certain accreditations and that they improperly collected debts.
-It's also noted that they also failed to be completely candid with its customers.
+Money Management International failed to follow the requirements for certain accreditations and improperly collected debts.
+It's also noted that MMI also failed to be completely candid with its customers.